erhant/moonmath/moonmath/elliptic-curves/README.md

 ## Exercise 80 ✨

 > Consider `secp256k1` curve and it's full $r$-torsion group.
-Write down a single element frmo the curve's full torsion group that is not the point at infinity.
+Write down a single element from the curve's full torsion group that is not the point at infinity.

 todo